mcanouil/ggpacman/README.md

 status](https://www.r-pkg.org/badges/version/ggpacman)](https://CRAN.R-project.org/package=ggpacman)
 <!-- badges: end -->

-The goal of `ggpacman` is to … Build a GIF of the game Pac-Man (*not to develop an R version of Pac-Man …*).
+The goal of `ggpacman` is to …
+Make a GIF of the game Pac-Man (*not to develop an R version of Pac-Man …*).

 ## Installation